dalexanderch/CFD/readme.md

 We use mean square error as a loss function.
 - Using classical bilinear interpolation : 712.2994
-- Using learned model :
+- Using learned model : 0.08

+It's weird that there's as much as a difference.

 ## Requirements